zxcvbn-ts/zxcvbn/docs/guide/README.md

 # Introduction

-zxcvbn is a password strength estimator inspired by password crackers.
+**zxcvbn** is a password strength estimator inspired by password crackers.
-Through pattern matching and conservative estimation, it recognizes and weighs 40k common passwords, common names surnames, popular words from Wikipedia and common word in different language from different countries, and other common patterns like dates, repeats (aaa), sequences (abcd), keyboard patterns (qwertyuiop), and l33t speak.
+It recognizes and analyzes over 40 thousand common passwords using pattern matching and conservative estimation and filters out common first names, last names, popular words from Wikipedia and common words in many cultures, and recognizes common patterns like dates, repetitions (e.g. 'aaa'), sequences (e.g. 'abcd'), keyboard smashes (e.g. 'qwertyuiop'), and l33t speak.

-Consider using zxcvbn as an algorithmic alternative to password composition policy — it is more secure, flexible, and usable when sites require a minimal complexity score in place of annoying rules like "passwords must contain three of {lower, upper, numbers, symbols}".
+Consider using **zxcvbn** as an algorithmic alternative to password composition policy — it is more secure, flexible, and convenient in websites that require a minimal complexity score.

-- More secure: policies often fail both ways, allowing weak passwords (P@ssword1) and disallowing strong passwords.
+- More secure: policies often fail, allowing weak passwords (P@ssword1) and blocking strong passwords.
-- More flexible: zxcvbn allows many password styles to flourish so long as it detects sufficient complexity — passphrases are rated highly given enough uncommon words, keyboard patterns are ranked based on length and number of turns, and capitalization adds more complexity when it's unpredictaBle.
+- More flexible: **zxcvbn** allows many password styles to flourish as long as sufficient complexity is provided, i.e. passphrases are rated highly given enough uncommon words, keyboard patterns are ranked based on length and number of repetitions, and capitalization adds more complexity when it's _unpredictaBle_.
-- More usable: zxcvbn is designed to power simple, rule-free interfaces that give instant feedback.
-In addition to strength estimation, zxcvbn includes minimal, targeted verbal feedback that can help guide users towards less guessable passwords.
+- More convenient: **zxcvbn** is designed to power simple, rule-free interfaces that give instant feedback.
+  Additionally, **zxcvbn** includes minimal, targeted, verbose feedback that can help guide users towards more complex passwords.
-For further detail and motivation, please refer to the USENIX Security '16 [paper and presentation](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler).
+For more details, please refer to the USENIX Security '16 [paper and presentation](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler).

-This is a complete rewrite of [zxcvbn](https://github.com/dropbox/zxcvbn) into typescript which is licensed under the [MIT](https://github.com/dropbox/zxcvbn/blob/master/LICENSE.txt) license.
+This is a complete rewrite of [zxcvbn](https://github.com/dropbox/zxcvbn) in TypeScript which is licensed under the [MIT](https://github.com/dropbox/zxcvbn/blob/master/LICENSE.txt) license.
-Thanks to the original creators [dropbox](https://github.com/dropbox) for the great work.
+Thanks to the original creators [dropbox](https://github.com/dropbox) for their great work.

 ## Other implementation